-- interests, and levels of readiness - Centers on challenging, engaging tasks with measurable outcomes for all students - Adjustments to practice.
-Instructional decisions are informed by: - o Differences in students' learning needs, skill levels, interests, and levels of readiness - A variety of assessments to measure student progress toward intended outcomes - o Research-based differentiated interventions and enhancements for students - High-quality feedback from students, peers, coaches, and evaluators - Learning environment.
+- Adjustments to practice.
+Instructional decisions are informed by: - Differences in students' learning needs, skill levels, interests, and levels of readiness - A variety of assessments to measure student progress toward intended outcomes - o Research-based differentiated interventions and enhancements for students - High-quality feedback from students, peers, coaches, and evaluators - Learning environment.
 Classroom climate and structures: - Provide opportunities for all students to learn collaboratively in purposeful, flexible, diverse groups - Support all students to take academic risks (e.g., by attempting challenging tasks, eliciting feedback on their work) - Support all students to take ownership of their learning (e.g., by persevering effectively and asking for help when necessary) - 3.
 Student Access to Coursework: The district ensures that all students have access to a range of rigorous coursework. - Variety of academic offerings.
-Courses of study: - Support all students to become college- and career-ready and prepared for civic engagement, by developing the knowledge and skills that are necessary to successfully complete entry-level, credit-bearing college courses; participate in certificate or workplace training programs; enter economically viable career pathways; and engage as active and responsible participants in our democracy - Provide opportunities for all students to pursue rigorous learning experiences aligned to their ambitions and interests, such as accelerated learning pathways, Advanced Placement courses, and instruction in computer science, foreign languages, health, and the arts - Equity of access.
-Students from historically marginalized groups, including students of color, those receiving special education services, and low income students: - Have equitable access to advanced coursework, such as accelerated learning pathways and Advanced Placement courses - Have equitable access to instruction in areas not subject to statewide testing, such as computer science, foreign languages, health, history, and the arts
+Courses of study: - Support all students to become college and career ready and prepared for civic engagement, by developing the knowledge and skills that are necessary to successfully complete entry-level, credit-bearing college courses; participate in certificate or workplace training programs; enter economically viable career pathways; and engage as active and responsible participants in our democracy - Provide opportunities for all students to pursue rigorous learning experiences aligned to their ambitions and interests, such as accelerated learning pathways, Advanced Placement courses, and instruction in computer science, foreign languages, health, and the arts - Equity of access.
+Students from historically marginalized groups, including students of color, those receiving special education services, and economically disadvantaged students: - Have equitable access to advanced coursework, such as accelerated learning pathways and Advanced Placement courses - Have equitable access to instruction in areas not subject to statewide testing, such as computer science, foreign languages, health, and the arts